avon-tech/institute/README.md

 1. `cd server`
 2. `yarn install`
 3. `cp env.example .env`
-4. edit .env and fill in database credentials
+4. Edit .env and fill in database credentials
 5. Make sure your database is running on your machine

-To run:

-1. `yarn dev` or `yarn start` for production
+6. `yarn dev` or `yarn start` for production

 ## Prettier